variadico/noti/README.md

 ![OS X Banner Notification]

-## Types
+## Services

-These are the different notification types `noti` supports and on which OSes.
+These are the different notification services `noti` supports and on which OSes.

 ```
 type       | macOS | Linux | FreeBSD | Windows